nohsh92/flutter_upload/README.md

 [O] 5.
 Set up login infrastructure
 [O] 6.
 Use CustomScrollView to make lists
 [O] 7.
 Create API for mongoDB <-> server interface
 [X] 8.
 Create API for app <-> server interface
        8a.
-Find method of calling images (may have to reorganize DB) [O] 9.
+Find method of retrieving list of images (may have to reorganize DB)
+[O] 9.
 Find method for uploading pictures
 [X] 10.
 Finalize layout and pages
+        10a.
+Reorganize pages (add new image to bottomNavBar)
 [X] 11.
 Debugging
+        11a.
+Organize a new DB structure

 Developing an app that will allow the user to upload pictures of items, along with the descriptions and categories of each item.